jdjkelly/cryptopals-rust/README.md

 # 🦀 cryptopals-rust

-Rust solutions to the https://cryptopals.com/ problem sets, using nothing but `std`, no external libraries, and an emphasis on from-scratch solutions.
+Rust solutions to the https://cryptopals.com/ problem sets, using nothing but `std`, no external libraries**, and an emphasis on from-scratch solutions.

+** With the exception of `structopt` to add CLI friendliness, but this is not essential.

 # Set 1
 * Convert hex to base64